General Complaints Policy

 - 3.4 The Panel members should be governors who have had no prior involvement with the complaint.
 If s/he has not previously been involved, the Chair of the Governing Body should chair the Panel; otherwise the Vice Chair should do it.
 Generally it is not appropriate for the Headteacher to have a place on the Panel.

-- 3.5 The Chair/Vice Chair will ensure that the complaint is heard by the Panel within 20 working days of receiving the letter in 3.2.
+- 3.5 The Chair/Vice Chair will ensure that the complaint is heard by the Panel can you buy imitrex online within 20 working days of receiving the letter in 3.2.
 All relevant correspondence regarding the complaints should be given to each Panel member as soon as the composiDon of the Panel is confirmed.
 If the correspondence is extensive, the Chair of the Panel should prepare a thorough summary for sending to Panel members.

 - 3.6 The Chair/Vice Chair will write and inform the: complainant, Headteacher, any relevant witnesses, and members of the Panel at least 5 working days in advance, of the date, time and place of the meeting.
 The notification to the complainant should also inform him/her of the right to be accompanied to the meeting by a friend/advocate/interpreter.
 The letter will also explain how the meeDng will be conducted and the complainant’s right to submit further wriHen evidence to the Panel.